Frequently Asked Questions

 What is the difference between ABNS and ABSNC?

-ABSNC (Accreditation Board for Specialty Nursing Certification, Inc.) is the only accrediting body specifically for nursing certification.
-More than 61% of nursing certification programs are accredited by ABSNC accreditation through a rigorous peer-review process that allows them to demonstrate compliance with the highest quality national standards in the industry.
+ABSNC (Accreditation Board for Specialty Nursing Certification, Inc.), is the only accrediting body specifically for nursing and non- RN nursing team members certification.
+ABSNC accreditation provides a peer-review mechanism that allows nursing certification organizations to obtain accreditation of their certification programs by demonstrating compliance with the highest quality standards available in the industry.

 Is membership in ABNS a requirement to submit an accreditation application to ABSNC?